puneet-lab/swiftcloud-api/README.md

 }
 ```

-Further documentation, including parameter types and examples for `getAllSongs` and `getTopSongs`, is available in the GraphQL playground.
+Further documentation, including parameter types and input types are available in the GraphQL playground.

 This setup enables the return of trending songs and specific user songs, laying the groundwork for features like recommending trending songs and personalized playlists among others.